Chrisfaherty/CI_HACK_T16_MQ/README.md

 ## About

-The [logo] website has been developed to provide users the chance to play the music quizzes and learn about different types of music.
-This website contains quizzes based on Jazz music, Rock music, Pop music, Classic music and EDM(Electronic dance music).
+The [logo]() website has been developed to provide users the chance to play the music quizzes and learn about different types of music.
+This website contains quizzes based on Jazz, Rock, Pop, Classic and EDM (Electronic dance music).

 ## Table of Contents